TERRAFORM VS PULUMI VS AWS CDK: 2026 BENCHMARKS & SPEED COMPARISON

 The Real-World Benchmark Results

-• AWS CDK shows faster initial deployment for AWS-only resources due to CloudFormation optimizations.
+AWS CDK shows faster initial deployment for AWS-only resources due to CloudFormation optimizations.
+Pulumi’s published comparison notes that CDK completes single-service deployments fastest when the entire stack stays within AWS.

-• Terraform / OpenTofu provide the most consistent deployment times across multiple cloud providers.
+Terraform / OpenTofu provide the most consistent deployment times across multiple cloud providers.
+The benchmark shows Terraform maintains sub-second state operations even across 10,000+ resources, with OpenTofu 1.9+ matching parity in independent community tests.

-• Pulumi offers faster iteration cycles for teams comfortable with programming languages, especially when using the new pulumi watch features.
+Pulumi offers faster iteration cycles for teams comfortable with programming languages.
+The pulumi watch feature enables live-updating previews, reducing the feedback loop from minutes to seconds.

 Your Team Type Matters More Than Tool Features